alekskorolev/muce.io/README.md

 in your application

 ```
-import {components} from 'wg-components';
+import {components} from 'muse.io';
-import customComponent from 'path/to/your/custom/components/based/from/wg-components/base_component';
+import customComponent from 'path/to/your/custom/components/based/from/muce.io/base_component';

 components.addComponnets(customComponent);
 ```